Updated: Jun 2

 How to properly vet clients for your puppies

 We take placing a puppy with people who wish to breed, even one litter of puppies, very seriously.
 We select the puppy that is the best representative for the continuance of the breed.
 We understand the importance of how to continue and maintain a healthy breed.
 We know our lines and what is behind them and a new breeder doesn’t understand yet, the genetics, or the reasons behind a particular pairing for their future breeding dog.
-We will only do this on a co-ownership basis – one litter of puppies, half the litter, minimum of four back to us, so that we may continue our lines.
+We will only do this on a co-ownership basis, so that we may continue our lines.
 In return they will get the benefit of our combined 44 years of experience, and a healthy and hearty litter.
 We will also whelp the litter for you and you will receive a puppy from the litter.
 If you would like to learn of what it takes to keep a breed healthy, click here: Keeping a Breed Healthy (shilohshepherd.co)

 We don’t just sell you a dog, because you have cash on hand, we sell you a dog so that you will provide a forever home, for these beautiful, majestic creatures that Jessica and I are responsible for, from the moment we help their dam bring them into the world, till the moment that you call us and tell us that they have crossed the Rainbow Bridge.
 We cry with you, we mourn the passing of the magnificent being that brought you love, affection, security and happiness into your life.